Veera (1994 film): Filming

 The song "Malai Kovil Vaasalil" was filmed at the MRF Racing Track in Sriperumbudur.
-As it depicts Devi having formed Muthu's name (முத்து) by arranging thousands of lamps, 20,000 lamps were made to glow simultaneously.
+As it depicts Devi having formed the name "Muthu" in the Tamil script (முத்து) by arranging thousands of lamps, 20,000 lamps were made to glow simultaneously.
 Krissna decided to use chimney lamps that stopped the wind from extinguishing the lights.
 The song had to be filmed from above to emphasise the glowing lamps while Devi "should appear as a mere spot in the middle of gigantic lamps", so Prakash went to a tower that stood about 200 feet away from the actual spot so the camera could zoom in and out for best results.
 Krissna described it as "one of the most strenuous and painstakingly shot sequences" in his career.
-Rajinikanth and Anand did not rehearse the fight sequence in which Muthu and Harichandran jump towards each other, then fall to the ground with their hands interlocked; they watched the stuntmen perform and followed their instructions.
+Rajinikanth and Anand did not rehearse the fight sequence in which Muthuveerappan and Harichandran jump towards each other, then fall to the ground with their hands interlocked; they watched the stuntmen perform and followed their instructions.
 Rajinikanth performed all of his stunts without using a stunt double.

 Magie's assistant Mani designed the film's large, multicoloured kolam that was 100 × 200 feet; a rope was attached to a pulley, one side of which was attached to Mani's waist.
 He was made to hang horizontally from it, with his face and hands turned towards the floor; completing the task took him two days and two nights.
-A scene in which Muthu and Ravikanth (Senthil) attempt to fool Roopa at a temple was filmed at Hyderabad's Birla Mandir, which does not generally permit filming.
+A scene in which Muthuveerappan and Ravikanth (Senthil) attempt to fool Roopa at a temple was filmed at Hyderabad's Birla Mandir, which does not generally permit filming.
 Most of Rajinikanth's acting was improvised on set.
-For the scene in which Muthu trips on his dhoti while changing into formal clothing, there were no retakes.
-While filming a scene in which Ravikanth talks to Chandran (J. Livingston) while Muthu silently witnesses, Rajinikanth could not control his laughter at Senthil's dialogue delivery and covered his mouth with a towel.
+For the scene in which Muthuveerappan trips on his dhoti while changing into formal clothing, there were no retakes.
 In the post-production phase, Meena's voice was dubbed by K. R. Anuradha and the introductory "Super Star" graphic title card from Annaamalai was re-used.
 The length of the final film is 4406.34 metres.